Balkongen/StockScraper/README.md

 note that all tickers does not work yet.

 ### Tips
-Feel free to modify "main.py" to use the methods however you wish.
+Feel free to modify "main.py" to use the Scraper methods however you wish.

 ## Tips for further development
 Expand the data extraction funktiolaity.
 For example get figures regarding operating cash flow.